vbatts/tar-split/README.md

 This is a library and simple cli tool for [mtree(8)][mtree(8)] support.

-While the traditional `mtree` cli utility is primarily on BSDs (FreeBSD, openBSD, etc), but even broader support for the `mtree` specification format is provided with libarchive ([libarchive-formats(5)][libarchive-formats(5)]).
+While the traditional `mtree` cli utility is primarily on BSDs (FreeBSD, openBSD, etc), even broader support for the `mtree` specification format is provided with libarchive ([libarchive-formats(5)][libarchive-formats(5)]).

 There is also an [mtree port for Linux][archiecobbs/mtree-port] though it is